-Animal Crossing New Horizons tips and tricks: 10 essential hints
+Animal Crossing New Horizons tips and tricks: 10 essential hints for beginners

 2. Make sure tents are spaced out

-When you have finally reached your island, Tom Nook will give you a tent and basic supplies, and you need to find a suitable plot of land on which to place it.
+When you have finally reached your island, no matter what it's called, Tom Nook will give you a tent and basic supplies, and you need to find a suitable plot of land on which to place it.
 It is worth noting at this point that your tent will eventually become your house and garden, so you need to make sure you will have plenty of room to expand.

 You will then be asked to find plots of land for a couple of neighbours to settle on.
 And, later, where to place the museum, Nook's Cranny shop and the visitor centre.
 Therefore, when placing each plot try to imagine how it will look when larger than just a tent.